spren9er/s9icongen/README.md

 ./appicongen.rb my_icon.png
 ```

 The first argument is the filename of the icon file.
-By default, only iPhone icon files are generated.
+By default only iPhone icon files are generated.
 If one supplies a second argument (`ipad` or `universal`), iPad icon files or iPhone/iPad icon files are generated respectively.